MSYS2 TIPS

 You might be surprised why I am using MSYS2 so much these days.
 In short, my new job doesn't allow me to use Linux at work.
 I cannot bear the CMD.EXE and PWSH.EXE, they might be great tools for someone else, but definitely not for me.

-2. If you prefer using Git for windows in MSYS2 but don't want to install GitBash because GitBash is also built on MSYS2, Install Git for windows inside MSYS2 will help you!
+.
+I assume you know how to add a user environment to the windows system.
+If it doesn't take effect, save your current work and reboot.
+I didn't reboot my Windows 11 VM, but I did have restarted the Windows terminal application to ensure the new MSYS2 terminal will work with the links! - If you prefer using Git for windows in MSYS2 but don't want to install GitBash because GitBash is also built on MSYS2, Install Git for windows inside MSYS2 will help you!
 BTW, git_bash_for_windows_is_based_on_msys2_why_not is another very good reference for this topic.
 I actually got the previous link from the latter article.

-3. Change the home directory to /c/Users/your-name.
-If you copy from the following, don't forget to change david.wei to your Windows username.
+.
+If you copy from the following, don't forget to changedavid.wei

 $ cat /etc/nsswitch.conf